LandmakTechnology/package-management/nexus-installation/READme.md

    + 8081 ..etc
 + Attach Security Group to EC2 Instance.
 + Install java openJDK 1.8+ for Nexus version 3.15
+## New Prerequisite
++ Minimum 1 VCPU & 2 GB Memory
++ Server firewall opened for port 22 & 8081
++ OpenJDK 8
++ All Nexus processes should run as a non-root nexus user.

 ## Create nexus user to manage the Nexus server
 ```sh